-Output indicators Annual target Q1 Q2 Q3 Q4 Number of temporary or travelling exhibitions hosted (on-site or electronically)or installed 1 temporary or travelling exhibition hosted (on-site or electronically)or installed - - - 1 temporary or travelling exhibition hosted (on-site or electronically)or installed
+Output indicators Annual target Q1 Q2 Q3 Q4 Number of temporary or travelling 1 temporary or travelling - - 1 temporary or travelling exhibitions hosted (onsite or exhibition hosted (onsite or exhibition hosted (onsite or electronically)or installed electronically)or installed electronically)or installed

-In the medium-term period the outputs with contribute to public engagement and exposure to museum content and programmes through hosting or installing 1 temporary exhibition onsite or electronically.
+In the medium-term period the outputs with contribute to public engagement and exposure to museum content and programmes through hosting or installing 1 temporary exhibition.
 The exhibitions will facilitate active participation and access to information and knowledge thus contributing to education and social transformation.